 How to create and assign a task in Outlook?

 - A user who creates the task.

 - Go to New Items >> Select Task

 You can also get the task option from the navigation section from the left button corner of your Outlook screen.

-- Task New Window appears, which consists of numerous options just like composing New email.
-You are assigning the task to yourself (to-do list), you can also set up a recurrence list, (for such act which required on the regular basis, monthly, weekly, and so on).
+- Task New Window appears, which consists of numerous options just like composing a new email.
+You are assigning the task to yourself (to-do list), you can also set up a recurrence list, (for such acts which are required on the regular basis, monthly, weekly, and so on).

 - Name your task by entering the subject.

 - Check box, in case you need a reminder in task